Sujayfutane/Hello-World/README.md

 # Hello-World
-This repository for practice used only.
+This repository is for practice used only.